 Managers have a key role in the prevention of mental ill-health in the work environment since they can reduce sources of stress, promote a supportive and safe work environment, and de-stigmatise mental health problems when they occur.
 Second, effective scalable strategies to prevent mental-ill health among workers including stress, anxiety, depression, and burnout among workers in the increasingly digitalised society are highly needed.

-In the Netherlands, ADVANCE will examine the benefits of WHO's manager training for mental health (MTM), followed by a stress management skills intervention for employees (Doing What Matters in times of stress; DWM).
+Under the program name "MentaalFit", the Dutch team of ADVANCE will examine the benefits of WHO's manager training for mental health (ASCEND), followed by a stress management skills intervention for employees (Doing What Matters in times of stress; DWM).